Luděk Pachman

-Luděk Pachman (German: Ludek Pachmann, May 11, 1924 - March 6, 2003) was a Czechoslovak-German chess grandmaster, chess writer, and political activist.
+Luděk Pachman (Ludek Pachmann; 11 May 1924 – 6 March 2003) was a Czech-German chess grandmaster, chess writer, and political activist.
 In 1972, after being imprisoned and tortured almost to death by the Communist regime in Czechoslovakia, he was allowed to emigrate to West Germany.
 He lived the remainder of his life there, and resumed his chess career with considerable success, including playing in the Interzonal in 1976 and winning the West German Championship in 1978.

 Career

 Pachman's first chess championship came in 1940, when he became champion of the nearby village of Cista (population 900).
 The first break in his chess career came in 1943, when he was invited to an international tournament in Prague.
 World Champion Alexander Alekhine dominated the event, with Paul Keres taking second place.
 Pachman finished ninth in the nineteen-player tournament.
 Alekhine paid him a compliment in an article in the Frankfurter Zeitung and from the fifth round on, invited him every evening to analyze games and opening variations.
 Pachman wrote: "I don't have to tell you how a beginner from a village chess club felt at that time."

+Pachman went on to become one of the world's leading players.
+He finished tied for second in the first European Zonal tournament, Hilversum 1947, advancing to the first Interzonal the next year.
+He defeated the future world champion Mikhail Botvinnik at the 1947 Chigorin Memorial in Moscow; however, Botvinnik went on to win the event.